We are currently experiencing internet and phone issues in some of our centres. For all enquiries, please contact mail@hearandsay.com.au.

 Speech Therapy Lesson With Child

-Books featuring hearing loss/hearing devices include:
+Books featuring hearing loss or hearing devices include:

 • Freddie and the Fairy, Julia Donaldson